PColtsmann/QuickAstroTools/README.md

 Provides an estimate for probabilities of background galaxies contaminating your unbiased pointed surveys.

+## Rotation.py contains functions that:

+Rotate an orbit/point of interest into and out of a model reference frame from an external (e.g. sky image) frame.

 ## SkyScale.py contains a function that:

 Allows easy calculation of astronomical scales using a variety of units.